Generative Engine Optimization for Google Ads Performance Max: The Enterprise Playbook

 Forecast Models and AI Platform Breakdown That Accelerate GEO ROI

 C-suites fund clarity.
 This section makes the business case with explicit, assumption-driven models—linking AI citations, PMAX matching quality, and creative lift to revenue.
-We also share a platform-level breakdown so your GEO work improves visibility inside ChatGPT, Claude, Perplexity, Google AI Overviews, and Bing Copilot.
+We also share a platform-level breakdown to improve your GEO work’s visibility inside ChatGPT, Claude, Perplexity, Google AI Overviews, and Bing Copilot.

 ROI modeling: from AI citations to revenue